rhulkashyap/gifsockets-server/README.md

 ```

 ## Documentation
-This code was written during [Node Knockout 2013][], a 48 hour hackathon, so it is not the best organized.
+This code was written during [Node Knockout 2013][], a 48 hour hackathon, but it is slowly being organized.

 [Node Knockout 2013]: http://2013.nodeknockout.com/